KidPudel/android-starter-kit/jetpack-compose/basics.md

 # Modifier
-> Modifiers are not specific for some concrete composable, but rather for general thing.
+> Modifiers are not specific for some concrete composable, but rather for general purpose.

 Modifiers allow you to decorate or augment a composable.
 Modifiers let you do these sorts of things: